AidanJReid/claire/README.md

 ### Content

-*  Created with the help of Claire Reid - eventual site owner and masseuse.
+*  Created under the guidance of Claire Reid - eventual site owner and masseuse.

 ### Media